Legal & Regulations

 7. Case Studies: Examples of Recent Zoning Impacts in Nairobi

-Highlighting specific neighborhoods or areas where zoning changes have led to notable development shifts or controversies (e.g., a specific road rezoned for high-rise, a formerly low-density area now seeing apartment blocks).
+Highlighting specific neighborhoods or areas where zoning changes have led to notable shifts or controversies (e.g., a specific road rezoned for high-rise, a formerly low-density area now seeing apartment blocks).

 Conclusion